 The Incredible Journey of Hedgehog’s Home

-Now based in Montreal, the talented animation filmmaker Eva Cvijanović talks about the incredible journey of Hedgehog’s Home, nearly a year to the day after its world premiere in Berlin, where it won the first of a long list of awards.
+Now based in Montreal, the talented animation filmmaker Eva Cvijanović talks about the incredible journey of Hedgehog’s Home.

 As a child, Eva Cvijanović was fascinated with a children’s poem by Branko Ćopić, a celebrated writer and compatriot from the former Yugoslavia.
 A story about having the courage to stand one’s ground, Ćopić’s poem reminded readers that there’s no place quite like home.